OxHainan/cloak-docs/docs/source/started/quick-start.rst

 Send Deposit Transaction
 *************************
-Deposit function store the balance to private mapping from public contract, the proposer and participant is same one (so-called CT).
+The deposit function stores the balance to private mapping from the public contract, the proposer and participant are the same (so-called CT).

 .. code::